Eves 6pm-3am – Sun 8 Oct (full) or Fri 10 Nov or Fri 15 Dec or Fri 12 Jan —

 With relatively fast and lightweight telescopes that almost feel like high end DSLR telephoto lenses, combined with very portable tracking devices that fit on normal solid tripods, the world of deep sky imaging is both affordable and easy to learn.
 This workshop shows you how you can confidently use your own camera body and capture beautiful nebula, distant planets and amazingly detailed moon shots.

 You will bring your own camera body and use Gary’s three provided ‘scopes’.
-Two very high quality long telephoto telescopes are designed for tracking and one large reflector for planetary and distant object shooting.
+Two very high quality long telephoto-like refractor telescopes are designed for tracking and one large reflector telescope for planetary and distant object shooting using video vs stills.
 Gary has adapters for each and can work with all Canon, Nikon and Sony bodies.
 If you have a medium fast telephoto yourself, that is also recommended for some aspects of what we will be shooting.

-The actual scopes may change but at the time of writing these include: Williams Optics RedCat 51mm (the world’s sharpest 250mm) and ZenithStar 61mm (380mm) and a 10″ mirror reflector/dobsonian large 6ft long scope.
-There are 3 tracker systems that will be used, one iOptron SkyGuiderPro with iPolar alignment and two portable camera trackers.
-Each participant will try each to see which works best for them.
+The actual scopes may change but at the time of writing these include: Williams Optics RedCat 51mm (the world’s sharpest 250mm) and Founder Optics 86mm (568mm) and a 8″ mirror reflector/dobsonian large 6ft long scope.
+There are 4 tracker systems that will be used, the lovely Goto iOptron CEM26 with iPolar which can take up to 11kg payload, one iOptron SkyGuiderPro with iPolar alignment and two portable camera trackers.
+Each participant will try each to see which works best for them during and after the workshop.

 You capture the shots on your camera throughout the session.
 It is recommended that you also bring a laptop with the equivalent of Photoshop to do basic stacking, or Gary will highlight free software that can do this for you at least two weeks before the workshop.

-Focusing on easy moon photography, more complex wide and tracked Deep Sky work and more distant planetary imaging, this workshop begins at 7pm on the listed date and runs to around 3-4am depending on the participants stamina and prevailing conditions.
+Focusing on easy moon photography, more complex wide and tracked Deep Sky work and more distant planetary imaging, this workshop begins at 5 or 6pm on the listed date and runs to around 2- 4am depending on the participants stamina and prevailing conditions.

 This workshop is designed to capture a range of ‘targets’ through the night, while still keeping things moving and quick vs the more involved all night ‘data’ capturing one image using computer guided large systems.
-These include for the Oct-Feb periods:
+These include:

-- 7pm Introduction to the workshop, scopes, tracking, processing… basic more advanced AP (astrophotography) techniques followed by
+- 6pm Introduction to the workshop, scopes, tracking, processing… basic more advanced AP (astrophotography) techniques including polar alignment for perfect tracking followed by

-- 8pm Single shot AP various aspects of the moon & Milky Way Core (some combined with landscape)
+- 7.30pm Single shot AP various aspects of the moon & Milky Way Core (some combined with landscape) – or straight to nebula depending on interests of group

 - 11pm.
 Some basic processing of previous shots followed by introduction to ‘photographer stacking’ techniques for the rest of the evening